 Running Automated Tests Using Microsoft Visual Studio

-You can run automated tests from a test plan if you associate them with test cases.
+You can run automated tests from a test plan if you associate them with test cases in Microsoft Test Manager.

 You can also run your automated tests from the command line.